Bringing a Non-Executive Director on Board

 It is generally recommended that non-executive directors should stand for re-election every three years and, in order to maintain independence, a non-executive director should generally not serve on a board for longer than nine years.
 In some instances, non-executive directors may be subject to annual re-election.

-How do I go about finding / recruiting a non-executive director for my board?
+How do I go about finding/recruiting a non-executive director for my board?

 For businesses considering appointing a non-executive director there are formal and informal channels in place.
-One of the best ways to go about sourcing a non-executive director is to use an independent, dedicated service, such as the IoD’s Boardroom Centre.
+One of the best ways to go about sourcing a non-executive director or chair is to use an independent, dedicated service, such as the IoD’s Boardroom Centre.

 How much should a non-executive director be paid?